mounikaduddukuri/S15/README.md

 ## Data set of 400k overlay images of fg on bg
-Tried different approaches for overlay of foreground on background images.
+Attempted various methodologies for overlay of forefront on foundation pictures.

-Tried GIMP- water mark tool. managed to create 1000 images at a time.
+Attempted GIMP-water mark instrument. figured out how to make 1000 pictures one after another.

-In search of better approach used Photoshop.
-Recorded actions and implemented in scripts for automation for working on multiple sets of images.
-Managed to create 10000 images at a time i.e. placing one foreground image at 10 different places on all background images.
-Problem with this approach was it took almot 1hour for creating implementations and scripts and generating 10000 images.
-And more frustrating part is, have to creat scripts for new foreground each and every time.
-That means have to work 100 hour to implement with 100 foreground images.
+Looking for better methodology utilized Photoshop.
+Recorded activities and executed in contents for robotization for taking a shot at numerous arrangements of pictures.
+Figured out how to make 10000 pictures one after another for example putting one forefront picture at 10 better places on all foundation pictures.
+Issue with this methodology was it took almot 1hour for making usage and contents and creating 10000 pictures.
+What's more, all the more disappointing part is, need to creat contents for new frontal area every single time.
+That implies need to work 100 hour to actualize with 100 frontal area pictures.

-Finally understood the value of coding and loop implementation.
+At last comprehended the benefit of coding and circle usage.

-Started coding in colab.
+Begun coding in colab.

-Next problem encountered was to handle large number of images generated in colab.
+Next issue experienced was to deal with huge number of pictures produced in colab.

-Used zip folder, to flush, generated images into zipfile.
+Utilized compress organizer, to flush, produced pictures into zipfile.

-Finally after several attempts able to generate 400k fgbg and fgbg_mask images in jest 1 hour 30 minutes and able to store them in zip file with-out colapsing the drive.
+At last after a few endeavors ready to produce 400k fgbg and fgbg_mask pictures jokingly 1 hour 30 minutes and ready to store them in compress record with-out colapsing the drive.
 ![Image](https://github.com/mounikaduddukuri/S15A/blob/master/fgbg.png)